 The accounts of the General Fund are maintained on the modified accrual basis.
 Under the modified accrual basis of accounting, expenditures are recorded at the time liabilities are incurred and revenues are recorded when received in cash or when they are considered both measurable and available and, as such, susceptible to accrual.
+A sixty-day availability period is used for revenue recognition for all other governmental fund revenues.
 The extent to which General Fund revenues exceed General Fund expenditures is reflected as a liability in compliance with Florida Statutes.